The Algorithms logo

 return np.array(results)

-# Check if alpha violate KKT condition
+# Check if alpha violates the KKT condition

 def _check_obey_kkt(self, index):